jochenalt/Lisbeth/docs/source/imu.rst

 And that's all we need to feed into the Unscented Kalman filter.

-The Unscented Kalman filter
+The unscented Kalman filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The description of the implementation has been borrowed from `here <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_:
+The description of the algorithm has been borrowed from `here <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_:

-First some definition:
+First some definitions:

 .. image:: /images/UKF_Definition.png
 	:width: 700